magepages/mpdocs/docs/blog-m2/user-guide.rst

 * In **Show Type** field, there’re two options:

   * **New** type: The newest posts will be displayed in the widget.
-The number of newest posts won’t exceed the entered number in * *
+The number of newest posts won’t exceed the entered number in **Number of Post Display**
   * **Category** type:

 .. image:: https://i.imgur.com/dcPyjwW.png